justarandomgeek/factorio-computer/Readme.md

 |17|`rKeyboard`| Keyboard interface.
 Reads a single buffered key.
 Clear buffer with `signal-grey`.
 |18+| `r18`-... | IO Expansion ports<br>Aditional devices may be connected to these registers

+#### Calling Conventions

+Stack 1 is used as the call stack, and `r8` is used in saving/restoring the callsite.
+Registers `r1-r4` must be preserved by the callee.
+Registers `r5-r8` may be used freely.
+Stack 2 must be preserved by the callee, Stacks 3-4 may be used freely.

 ### Operations
 The following signals are used to select registers and signals: